LeanaRain/rsschool-cv/cv.md

 But i know than i have really a lot of mistakes.
 To be honest, I would rate my English no higher А1-А2.
 I can write and read simple sentences without a dictionary.
 But I still do not know many words and do not understand oral speech well.
 *    **German**
 I learned german in school.
-It was twenty years ago.
+It was more than twenty years ago.
 And i do not remember much it.
 ## My hobby
 In my free time i love to play videogames and to read.
 But now i do not have free time.
 I learn here and i learn English.